 4. Line the hall with tile silhouettes

-This is a cool way to commemorate a graduating class.
+Art project ideas that help beautify outdoor spaces are some of our favorites.
+This is also a cool way to commemorate a graduating class.
 Cut out wood silhouettes, then have students make colorful clay tiles to fill them.

 Learn more: @msrobertsartroom